robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 While applying for jobs in my last year of undergrad, I made a conscious effort to find a role where I can use my engineering knowledge and also foster my coding skills.

 ## Chapter 2: SPS Commerce
 Between the offers I had at the time, the one that aligned with my career goals the best was at SPS Commerce as a business analyst.
 SPS Commerce is a cloud supply chain solutions company and our division was heading POS analytics.
-From a technical perspective my job required me to use mostly SQL and VBA to some capacity.
+From a technical perspective my job required me to use mostly SQL and VBA to some capacity (I haven't learned SQL until this job).
 In this role I used SQL everyday and had good exposure to querying in a big data environment.

 After a year in the company, I felt like my growth started to stagnate and I needed a bigger challenge.
 I thought some type of leadership role would be good accelerator for my career.